DETAILED ACTION

 Regarding claim 4, HIDEO et al. teaches:

-Wherein the stop method setting unit is configured to be able to set different stop control for each moving direction of the robot;
+Wherein the processor is further configured to set different stop control for each moving direction of the robot;

 (at least fig. 1 [0007]-0014] discussed control device 20, robot position calculation unit 22, operation prohibition area setting part 23 setting robot operation prohibition area around teacher 30, interference monitoring part 24 for stopping a robot 10 when the robot position enters the robot operation prohibition area; at least [0014] discussed “In addition, when the interference monitoring unit 24 determines that "there is interference", the robot 10 may be instructed to perform an avoidance action.
 The pattern of evasive action has a pattern in which the robot 10 operates along the pattern which returns conversely, and the boundary of the aforementioned robot motion keepout area to an old moving direction, and a pattern which returns to the position decided preliminarily”)